Multiplicity-dependent production of $\Sigma(1385)^{\pm}$ and $\Xi(1530)^{0}$ in pp collisions at $\sqrt{s}=13$ TeV: Data analysis

 The mixed-event background and the same-event distributions are normalised in an invariant mass interval where they are supposed to overlap, away from the signal peak.
 The normalisation regions are $1.7 < M_{\Lambda\pi} < 1.9$~GeV/$c^2$ and $1.65 < M_{\Xi\pi} < 1.75$~GeV/$c^2$ for $\Lambda\pi$ and $\Xi\pi$ invariant mass distributions, respectively.

 The mixed-event background is subtracted from the same-event invariant mass distribution producing the histograms for $\sigmap$ ($\barsigmam$), $\sigmam$ ($\barsigmap$) and $\xizero$ ($\barxizero$) candidates, which are reported in the right panels of Figs.~\ref{fig:sigextsigma} and~\ref{fig:sigextxi}.
-These distributions are fitted with a combination of a non-relativistic Breit-Wigner function or a Voigtian function to describe the signal peak and a function to describe the residual background of correlated pairs that remain after the subtraction of the combinatorial background estimated with the mixed-event technique.
-The Breit-Wigner function is used to describe the signal peak of $\sigmapm$ and the Voigtian function is used for $\xizero$.
-The Voigtian function is the convolution of a Breit-Wigner function to the line shape of the resonance and a Gaussian function to account for the detector resolution that for $\xizero$ is not negligible in comparison to the width of the resonance.
+These distributions are fitted with a combination of a non-relativistic Breit-Wigner function or a Voigtian function to describe the signal peak and a function to describe the residual background of correlated pairs, which is detailed subsequently below, that remain after the subtraction of the combinatorial background estimated with the mixed-event technique.
+The Breit-Wigner function is used to describe the signal peak of $\sigmapm$ and the Voigtian function, with the width of the Lorentzian part fixed at the PDG value, is used for $\xizero$.
+The Voigtian function is the convolution of a Breit-Wigner function to the line shape of the resonance and a Gaussian function to account for the detector resolution that for $\xizero$ is not negligible in comparison with the width of the resonance.
 The fitting ranges are $1.28 < M_{\Lambda\pi} < 1.54$~GeV/$c^2$ for $\Sigma(1385)$ and $1.47 < M_{\Xi\pi} < 1.65$~GeV/$c^2$ for $\xizero$, as in previous analysis at $\sqrt{s}$ = 7 TeV~\cite{ALICE:2014zxz}.